wing5wong/artisan-whs-static/source/_announcements/2021-01-07_term-1-starting-dates-for-2021.md

 #### Stationery Lists

 Stationery Lists will be provided on the first day of school, or you can access the lists from our Whanganui High School website [Stationery Lists](https://www.whanganuihigh.school.nz/info-for-parents/stationery-lists/).

+Our **SCHOOL OFFICE** reopens on Tuesday 26 January 2021. 🙂